 Emma Maersk did not alter course, which participants correctly observed, just as the single course change for the Astrorunner to ensure a perpendicular passing of the traffic separation scheme.
 The course changes of the Gulf Valour depended on the situation.
 If the participant controlled the Gulf Valour, they said that the Gulf Valour made two course-changes: First alter course to starboard, and second return to original course.
 While in the case where the participant operated from the Astrorunner, did they often not count the last alteration.
 Thus did the participants count only one course-change for the Gulf Valour.
 The attention of the participants can explain this observation.
 When the Gulf Valour alters course for the second time, the Astrorunner is close to the Emma Maersk, and the participant pays therefor attention to the Emma Maersk and not the Gulf Valour.

-In the second situation are the course changes much more clear, as two vessels go straight (Astrorunner and Anglia Seaways), while the Gulf Valour make one clear turn.
+In the second situation are the course changes much clearer, as two vessels go straight (Astrorunner and Anglia Seaways), while the Gulf Valour makes one clear turn.
 It depends on the exact actions the participant took, how many course changes the vessel made.
 But there were no wrong answers given.
 Being able to communicate, did affect the strategy and thereby actions, but not the ability to register the right amount of course changes.

 The colour is something which does not have any effect on the decision.
 It is, however, information which shows if the participants remembered irrelevant details about the simulation.
 These irrelevant details are a measure for the free cognitive capacity, as participants remember more of these when the situation is less complex, also known as inattentional blindness [Most et al. (2000)].
-This difference can be seen between the situation when crossing the North Sea, and entering the Maasgeul.
-Figure 11.8a and figure 11.8b show that more participants have the colour correct in the crossing situation at the North Sea, which is also the less complex situation when it comes to making the right decision.
+This difference can be seen between the situation when crossing the North Sea and entering the Maasgeul.
+Figure 11.8a and figure 11.8b show that more participants have the color correct in the crossing situation at the North Sea, which is also the less complex situation when it comes to making the right decision.

 After each simulation did the participants also answer questions on actions of other vessels, communication and missing information.
 The results of this are shown in figure 11.9 and figure 11.10.
 It should be noted that the experiment was not fully counter-balanced and there was a limited number of participants, which means there is a high margin of error.
 Therefore are conclusions drawn only when there is a significant difference between the results for protocol vs no-communication.